First Wikipedia edit: Non-fungible token sale

 On December 3, 2021, Wales announced that he would be selling, through auction house Christie's, a non-fungible token (NFT) of a re-creation of what he claimed to be the first Wikipedia edit, made earlier than the "This is the new WikiPedia!" edit.
 Wales' edit, whose timestamp was listed as 18:29 UTC on January 15, 2001, was on the page HomePage.
 It consisted of the text "Hello, World!"; it was made as a test and subsequently erased.
-Previously, other tokens referencing "[pieces] of internet history" had been turned into "wildly expensive NFTs" — in June 2021, Sotheby's auctioned off a token referencing an animated GIF made from a text file of Tim Berners-Lee's original source code for some features of the World Wide Web; it sold for $5,434,500 USD.

 The product being sold was not actual ownership of the edit (as Wikipedia content is released under a copyleft license), but rather a "digital item" that records the purchaser's name alongside a URL of the edit and by itself confers the owner no special rights.
 However, plans were made to set up a website, "Edit This NFT", mirroring only the original page; the purchaser would be allowed to edit it.
 It sold for US$750,000.

 Numerous Wikipedia editors objected to the sale on various grounds.
 Some editors, including administrators, argued that Wales' use of his own user profile page to advertise the sale was a violation of Wikipedia guidelines against self-promotion.
 Other editors criticized the sale on the grounds that the artificial scarcity of NFTs is incompatible with Wikipedia's open-source free knowledge principles.
-They were broadly not opposed to the iMac sale but objected to the NFT for representing what they perceived as monetization encroaching onto the platform.
+They were broadly not opposed to Wales selling the iMac he used at the time, but objected to the NFT for representing what they perceived as monetization encroaching onto the platform.